 That’s definitely a gate!
 I thought to myself with excitement and just a tiny bit of resignation.
 Honestly, I'd been a little excited about being in a slice-of-life story.
-But after my most recent life in a romance fantasy story, I didn’t mind the chance to live a more fast-paced life.
+But after my most recent experience in a romance fantasy story, I didn’t mind the chance to live a more fast-paced life.

 Even after using every gaming command I could think of, no floating screen appeared in front of me.
 I chewed my bottom lip softly as I tried to recall stories that had gates in them that didn’t have a gaming mechanic.